-5. After all, surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
-Return lid to the top of the keg, proceed immediately to brewing.
+5. After all surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
+Return lid to top of keg, proceed immediately to brewing.

 STEP 2: BREWING

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.